vanHeemstraSystems/inversion-of-control/README.md

 ~Based on "Inversify.js" at https://www.methodsandtools.com/tools/inversifyjs.php~ This project is not longer supported.

-Based on "TypeScript Dependency Injection using tsyringe" at https://www.youtube.com/watch?v=D1kM5W9r85Q
+Based on "TypeScript Dependency Injection using tsyringe" at https://www.youtube.com/watch?v=D1kM5W9r85Q and code at https://github.com/kriscfoster/typescript-dependency-injection

 Based on "Dependency Injection and Inversion of Control in JavaScript" at https://viktor-kukurba.medium.com/dependency-injection-and-inversion-of-control-in-javascript-303e07e7f43f